Blue And Pink Celestial Self Care CTA Instagram Post-1

 How important is Legionella Training?

-Legionella Training finesMoreover, should acquiring this pathogen prove to be fatal – following a period of exposure from a poorly maintained water system and it’s beyond ‘all reasonable doubt’ that this pathogen was acquired from such a system then this may be considered a ‘criminal offence’ tantamount to manslaughter - possibly resulting in imprisonment and a financial penalty for the duty holder and or those responsible for providing microbiologically safe water (depending on the devolution of responsibility within the hierarchy of authority within an organisation).
+Legionella TrainingMoreover, should acquiring this pathogen prove to be fatal – following a period of exposure from a poorly maintained water system and it’s beyond ‘all reasonable doubt’ that this pathogen was acquired from such a system then this may be considered a ‘criminal offence’.
+This offence would be tantamount to manslaughter - possibly resulting in imprisonment and a financial penalty for the duty holder and or those responsible for providing microbiologically safe water (depending on the devolution of responsibility within the hierarchy of authority within an organisation).

-It’s therefore of paramount importance that; all buildings comprising of a water distribution system are suitably assessed for Legionella risk and that all individuals with a responsibility (operationally and managerially) for the provision of microbiologically safe water, understand their role within the organisation’s hierarchy of authority and work together to deliver a service that; protects the public from waterborne pathogens such as Legionella and complies with the law.
+It’s therefore of paramount importance that; all buildings comprising a water distribution system are suitably assessed for Legionella risk and that all individuals with a responsibility (operationally and managerially) for the provision of microbiologically safe water, understand their role within the organisation’s hierarchy of authority and work together to deliver a service that protects the public from waterborne pathogens such as Legionella and complies with the law.

 Read more about Legionella Training and how to undertake a proper risk assessment >

-• Reading Borough Council was fined £100,000 following an investigation in to the death of a pensioner who died in 2012 from exposure to legionella.
+• Reading Borough Council was fined £100,000 following an investigation into the death of a pensioner who died in 2012 from exposure to Legionella.
 Legionella training for key personnel was significantly below the standard required.

 Articles like these highlight the considerable pressure to ensure the right steps are being taken to manage and assess the risk of exposure to legionella and how essential Legionella training is.